A Man (Hirano novel)

-A Man (ある男, Aru hito) is a 2018 novel by Keiichiro Hirano.
+A Man (ある男, Aru otoko) is a 2018 novel by Keiichiro Hirano.
 It was originally published in Bungakukai's June 2018 issue and then published as a novel by Bungeishunjū a few months later.
 The novel then went on to win the 70th Yomiuri Literary Prize.
 In 2020, an English translation by Eli K. P. William was released by Amazon Crossing, marking Hirano's debut in the English language.
 In 2022, the novel was adapted to film by director Kei Ishikawa and won the Japan Academy Film Prize for Picture of the Year.

 Synopsis

 The novel follows a divorce attorney, Akira Kido.
 Eventually, a former client of his appears, Rie Takemoto, who sets Kido on an investigation regarding her late husband.
 However, upon inquiring further about the late husband's life, he finds out that his entire identity was fabricated, prompting him to set out on a quest to find out who Rie's husband really was.
 All the while, Kido's own marriage risks deterioration.